ertekinbatuhan/Recipes/README.md

 - **Swift:** The programming language used for developing the application.
 - **UIKit:** The framework used for user interface components and interactions.
 - **XCTest:** The framework used for writing unit tests.
+- **Kingfisher:** A versatile library for efficiently downloading, caching, and displaying images.